-In our ground breaking research summarized in "The Roadmap for Security Leadership Success" we highlighted 10 important decisions successful leaders make; one of these is the importance of building the right relationships both within and outside the organization.
+In our research summarized in "The Roadmap for Security Leadership Success" we highlighted 10 important decisions successful leaders make.
+One of these is building the right relationships both within and outside the organization.

-In the Security Barometer results shown below we wanted to investigate how our readers are working on building their network for the benefit of their security programs.
+In the 2014 Security Barometer results shown below, we wanted to investigate how our readers are working on building their network for the benefit of their security programs.

-The first chart examines how much time is devoted to building people networks outside of the enterprise compared to building people networks internal to the enterprise.
-We asked the respondent to focus on the network building for the benefit of their security programs and to exclude time spent on career building or other personal social networking.
+The first chart compares the time devoted to building people networks outside and inside the enterprise.
+We asked respondents to focus on network building for the benefit of their security programs and to exclude time spent on career building or other personal social networking.

-The following chart shows how much time is spent on building networks for the benefit of the respondent’s security programs.
+The following chart shows how much time is spent on building networks for the benefit of respondents’ security programs.

 Whether you are attempting to make connections internally or externally, remember that relationship building is more like farming than mining.
 It's not about extracting as much as you can before burning out your resources.
-Instead you need to cultivate "win-win" relationships - seek to provide a benefit to the people in your network in order to get valuable returns over the long-term.
+It’s about cultivating "win-win" relationships.
+Seek to provide a benefit to the people in your network in order to get valuable returns over the long-term.